truecharts/website/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+### Contributing

+> The docs in the website for [truecharts/charts](https://github.com/truecharts/charts) are built from the charts repo.
+> Please submit PR's for improvements to the docs at [truecharts/charts](https://github.com/truecharts/charts), as we cannot merge them here!
+> Thank you!